sanagnos/web-kernel/README.md

 ### Request routing
 Use a single entrypoint for routes and support both declarative & modular registrations.

-Register either by module exporting `/route` - `hander(req,res)` key-value pairs or declarativelly on initialization by adding an object of valid key-value pairs to the `requests` list.
+Register either by module exporting `/route` - `hander(req, res)` key-value pairs or declarativelly on initialization by adding an object of valid key-value pairs to the `requests` list.

 ### Async module loading
-Declaration & invocation as the two core flows to optimize around; everything else (dependency injection, minification, etc should be handled in parameters).
+`declare` & `invoke` as the two core flows to optimize around.

+Anything secondary, like caching, dependency injection, minification, etc., should be handled in parameters or without public access.

 ### Client-server RPC
 Use a single entrypoint for RPC modules and support both declarative & modular registrations.